-- Are second-generation animal replacement products truly sustainable? - Are they a viable solution to the numerous problems surrounding industrial animal production? - How do these products' environmental impact compare to sustainably produced plant-based meat and dairy alternatives and products from animals raised in sustainable, high-welfare production systems? - Do they meet their marketing claims as sustainable and healthy - Should the safety of these new products be left to individual companies to determine? - Is there adequate independent safety assessment, regulatory oversight and transparency? - Do these products and their claims meet consumer expectations?
+- Are second-generation animal replacement products truly sustainable? - Are they a viable solution to the numerous problems surrounding industrial animal production? - How do these products' environmental impacts compare to sustainably produced plant-based meat and dairy alternatives and products from animals raised in sustainable, high-welfare production systems? - Are marketing claims (such as sustainable and healthy) accurate? - Should the safety of these new products be left to individual companies to determine? - Is there adequate independent safety assessment, regulatory oversight and transparency? - Do these products and their claims meet consumer expectations?